lukamiletic95/papers/Push pull push HEAP PSS.md

 *Average bandwidth* is updated according to the information about the capabilities of other nodes.

-Updated pseudocode, which includes HEAP protocol, is given, followed by an explanation:
+Updated pseudocode [12], which includes HEAP protocol, is given, followed by an explanation:

 ```go
 // This is executed on each FN node